 Moissanite is an extraordinary gemstone that one can always rely on, whether it comes to beauty, luster or durability.
-In other words, it is created with the idea of timelessness, which makes it being cherished as an outstanding jewelry achievement that once made, it lasts forever.
-This means that buying a jewel of this kind is always a smart idea, mostly because you are getting all that a diamond offers, only in greater amounts for significantly lower prices.
-We dedicate this article to our moissanite consumers by providing them with some simple and effective tips to maintain the functionality and captivating appeal of their jewelry for many years to come.
+In other words, it is created with the idea of timelessness, which makes it being cherished as an outstanding jewelry achievement that lasts forever.
+This means that buying moissanite jewelry is always a good idea, mostly because you are getting everything that diamond offers, only in greater amounts and for significantly lower prices.
+We dedicate this article to our moissanite consumers by giving them a few simple tips for maintaining the captivating appeal of their jewelry for many years to come.

-By this, we refer to automatic and manual cleaning of moissanite jewelry.
-Basically, these are the two major methods you can choose from, as both of them are ensuring the very best results.
+There are two basic methods for cleaning moissanite jewelry.
 If you prefer the more sophisticated, hands-free way, you should go for ultrasonic jewelry cleaners.
-How they work?
+How do they work?
 These machine-like cleaners produce inaudible sound waves that make an indefinite number of bubbles in a liquid.
-When these bubbles collapse, they create a great amount of pressure and heat in the tank that holds the jewelry, which results in blasting.
+When these bubbles collapse, they create a great amount of heat and pressure in the tank that holds the jewelry, which causes a blast.
 As a consequence, millions of bubble particles get into the jewelry’s delicate spaces, thus thoroughly cleaning them.
-Usually, colored gems, such as sapphires, opals, emeralds, pearls, etc. are not recommended for ultrasonic cleaning, because it can affect their natural color and overall appearance.
-Ultrasonic cleaning has proven to be very effective and time-saving, lasting from as little as 60 seconds to as long as 10 minutes, depending on the jewelry’s size, complexity in design and the material that is made of.
+Colored gems, such as sapphires, opals, emeralds, pearls, etc. are not recommended for ultrasonic cleaning, because it can affect their natural color and overall appearance.
+Ultrasonic cleaning has proven to be very effective and time-saving, lasting from as little as 60 seconds to as long as 10 minutes, depending on the size, material and complexity of the design.

-Please note: Before using a particular ultrasonic jewelry cleaner, carefully read the instruction manual.
+Please note: Before using a particular ultrasonic jewelry cleaner, carefully read the instructions in the manual.
 If you do not have your own ultrasonic jewelry cleaner, you can always turn to a professional.

 When it comes to manual cleaning, the simplest procedure involves the use of liquid soap dissolved in mild water.
 Put the jewelry piece in the solution and leave it there for around 15 minutes.
 If you do not have a special jewelry cleaning brush, use a soft toothbrush and gently scrub the piece to remove the dirt from it.
 The next and final step is to rinse the jewel with clean water.
 At your preference, you can wipe it with a microfiber cloth or you can simply leave it to air dry.